Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

     meteor add barbatus:ng2-meteor-accounts-ui

-Let's add the `<accounts-ui>` component to the right of the party addition button in the PartiesForm template:
+Let's add the `<accounts-ui>` tag to the right of the party from in the PartiesList's template:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="8.1"}}